 The building will extend the collegiate character of the River Campus’s Eastman Quad to a new area on campus and will unify the building styles on the River Campus.
 It will also create a new distinctive space where someone can walk in any direction and engage with faculty members in medicine, the humanities, education, and business.

 As the hub for data science–related programs, the building will further enrich the collaborative environment for which Rochester is well known.
 It will become the anchor of the new Science and Engineering Quad on the River Campus (the University’s main campus).
 It will provide much-needed space for collaborative research, conferences and workshops, and special events and will be the catalyst for reconfiguration and renovation of research and lab spaces across campus.

 A 2014 report by the Center for Governmental Research shows that the University of Rochester is either directly or indirectly responsible for supporting an estimated 50,300 jobs in the region.
-The report also finds that the new Institute for Data Science will create 460 jobs and generate an estimated $530 million in research funding over a ten-year period.
+The report also finds that the institute will create 460 jobs and generate an estimated $530 million in research funding over a ten-year period.